Canardoux/flutter_sound/examples/README.md

 # Examples/Demo

-Flutter Sound comes with several Demo/Examples :
+Flutter Sound comes with several Demo/Examples.
+All the examples are called from a [driver App](lib/main.dart)

 - [Demo](#demo) is a demonstration of what we can do with Flutter Sound.
 This Demo App is a kind of exerciser which try to implement the major Flutter Sound features.
 This Demo does not use the Flutter Sound UI Widgets
-- [WidgetUIDemo](#WidgetUIDemo) is an example of what can be done using the Flutter Sound UI Widgets
+- [WidgetUIDemo](#widgetuidemo) is an example of what can be done using the Flutter Sound UI Widgets
-- [RecordToStream](recordtostream) is an example showing how to record to a live Dart Stream
+- [RecordToStream](#recordtostream) is an example showing how to record to a live Dart Stream
 - [livePlaybackWithBackPressure](#liveplaybackwithbackpressure) is an example showing how to play live data synchronously
 - [livePlaybackWithoutBackPressure](#liveplaybackwithoutbackpressure) is an example showing how to play live data asynchronously
 - [soundEffect](#soundeffect) is an example showing to play sound effects synchronously